jclark-14/wgups-routing-system/README.md

 **Western Governors University — C950 DSA2 Project**

 A command-line based package delivery system that optimizes delivery routes using custom data structures and routing algorithms.
-This program leverages a hash table for efficient package management and implements Nearest Neighbor with 2-Opt optimization for route planning.
+This program leverages a hash table for efficient package management and implements Nearest Neighbor with planned modular optimization support.

 ---